 Nursing Services

 Providers of nursing services are reimbursed at a set rate per visit.
 The support coordinator will complete and submit the Nursing/Therapy Payment Authorization Form to the data contractor after verifying that the services were delivered.
 The PA will then be released for payment, and the provider may submit billing using the proper PA.
-The PA is released upon completion and submission of the Assistive Devices and Medical Supplies form and the approved POC or POC revision by the support coordinator.

-Skilled Maintenance Therapy Reimbursement
+Skilled Maintenance Therapy

 Providers of skilled maintenance therapy (SMT) are reimbursed at a set rate per visit.
 The support coordinator will complete and submit the Nursing/Therapy Payment Authorization Form to the data contractor after verifying that the services were delivered.
 The PA will then be released for payment, and the provider may submit billing using the proper PA number.
-The PA is released upon completion and submission of the Assistive Devices and Medical Supplies form and the approved POC or POC revision by the support coordinator.

-Housing Transition or Crisis Intervention Services and Housing Stabilization Services
+Housing Transition/Crisis Intervention Services and Housing Stabilization Services

-These services are reimbursed at a set rate and in the amount authorized in the approved POC or POC Revision.
+These services are reimbursed at a set rate and in the amount authorized in the approved POC or POC revision.
 The provider may bill the Medicaid fiscal intermediary using the proper PA after services have been provided.

 Assistive Technology